develephant/mailgun-sender-plugin/docs-src/docs/api.md

 ## :requireTls

-Force MailGun to use TLS when sending the message.
+Force Mailgun to use TLS when sending the message.
 Defaults to _false_.

 __Syntax__